Crisis and the Role of Digital Transformation

 Logan: Welcome back to QATalks.
 My name is Logan Lyles with Sweet Fish Media.
 I’m going to be your host for today’s episode.
-I’m joined today by Gary Brantley with the city of Atlanta and Pradeep Govindasamy with Cigniti.
+I’m joined today by Gary Brantley with the city of Atlanta.

 Few brief introductions before we get into our conversation today on how I.T. leaders can manage the current pandemic and much, much more.
 First, I want to introduce Gary Brantley.
 He is an innovative technology strategist, renowned for his financial acumen and expertise in cultivating productive collaborations.
 He brings more than 20 years of experience in the technology sector.
 In addition to 17 years of leadership to the city of Atlanta, as the chief information officer of the Department of Atlanta Information Management before joining A.I.M., Gary was the CIO for one of the largest school districts in the United States.